bagggage/bg-blog/content/posts/gdscript-dev-01.md

 For instance, basic types like `Variant::INT`, `Variant::FLOAT`, and `Variant::BOOL` are manipulated through a unified, dynamic API.
 Nativeizing and generating machine code for these types would be a significant improvement.
 It would also be beneficial to have fully native implementations for type structures like `Vector2`, `Vector3`, `Rect2D`, `Quaternion`, etc. Although more complex, this is achievable without excessive effort.

-Let’s analyze a simpler example:
+Let's analyze a simpler example:

 ```gd
 var hf := 2.0